osm1998/Data_analysis/README.md

 # Data_analysis
- This repo will regroupe all my data analysis projects
+ This following repository will serve to regroup all the data analysis projects i will be working on